YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 The ``ActionContext`` addons provide functionality that lives both on the server and client.
 Each addon provides additional functions through a namespacing object that is appended to the ``ActionContext`` object.
-To use addons, function, the addons need to require addons.
-The default Mojito application uses the Models and Assets addon.
+To use addons, the controller need to require the addons by listing the addons in the ``requires`` array.
+The default Mojito application uses the ``Models`` and ``Assets`` addon.
 As our application gets more complicated, we’ll be relying on addons to do more work.

 .. _02_lesson_addons-features:

 Features
 ########

-The ``ActionContext`` addons allow you to do the following:
+The ``ActionContext`` addons offer a lot of functionality.
+The list below shows you some of the functionality:

 - access assets, such as CSS and JavaScript files
 - get configuration information (``application.json``, ``routes.json``, ``defaults.json``,